Cash Flow Planning

 What is the difference between budgeting and cash flow planning?

-Should retirees pay off all debt?
+Should I pay off all my debt before I retire?